meshery/meshery/CONTRIBUTING.md

   - <a href="#contributing-meshery">Meshery Backend</a>
     - <a href="#adapter">Writing a Meshery Adapter</a>
   - <a href="#contributing-ui">Meshery UI</a>
+Relevant coding style guidelines are the Go Code Review Comments and the Formatting and style section of Peter Bourgon's Go: Best Practices for Production Environments.
 # <a name="contributing">General Contribution Flow</a>
 <!--
 Whether contributing to Meshery's backend, frontend or documentation, the process of contributing follows this flow: